 Garlow et al., 2008increase in the US suicide rate between 1999 and 2019.
 In 2020, suicide was the 12th leading cause of death overall — and as high as the 2nd among those under 44.

-A mobile-ready screener (iPhone or tablet) uses machine learning models with AUC-ROC scores of .942 (depression) and .948 (anxiety) to detect conditions — then identifies the specific root causes driving each veteran's distress using explainable AI (SHAP values).
+A mobile-ready screener (iPhone or tablet) uses machine learning models with AUC-ROC scores of .942 (depression, XGBoost) and .948 (anxiety, LightGBM) to detect conditions — then identifies the specific drivers behind each veteran's distress using explainable AI (SHAP values).

 Moves beyond generic population insights to individualized ones.
 Not "many veterans struggle with sleep disturbances" but rather "this veteran is anxious because they have been struggling to meet their family's financial obligations."
 Individual roots, not population averages.